You have worked like crazy to develop, learn and implement a new service line – telehealth for occupational therapy.

 Don’t be shy about self-promotion.
 I’m looking straight at you occupational therapists!
 Because you are doing good work.

 Share how you are solving problems, providing benefits and addressing pain points.
 Find ways to highlight your outstanding work so make sure people can see it and feel it.

-If you need help with developing your messaging for telehealth or something else, reach out and schedule a free-consult to chat for 15 minutes.
-I love building bridges of communication between clinicians and their clients.
+If you need help with developing your messaging for telehealth occupational therapy or something else, reach out and request a free consult.

 - Patel, N. How to incorporate psychology and emotions into your copywriting. https://neilpatel.com/blog/incorporate-psychology-emotions-copywriting/